Publishing a few poems on my website

 Firstly, the poetry I'm able to publish is old.
 Logistically, I'm comfortable publishing these previously published poems because any exclusivity the original publishers held over them has long since worn off (and in some cases the original publisher was me, on another blog).
 However, that means that in some cases what I'm sharing with you today has its roots eight or nine years ago.

 Thirdly, I worked for a poetry organisation with an international reach for a long time.
 When I worked there (in a marketing capacity) I came across all types of poets: I'm majorly aware of the exciting work that's going on out there, and I don't want anyone to think that by publishing my own work online I'm saying I in any way compare to that impressive community of published poets.
-In my days in that job I had many a phone conversation with aspiring poets who wanted advice on how to get published, and they would often say "all my friends love my work" – which nearly always meant it was dull, and their very nice friends were just being... well, very nice.
+In my days in that job I had many phone conversations with aspiring poets who wanted advice on how to get published, and they would often say "all my friends love my work" – which nearly always meant it was dull, and their very nice friends were just being... well, very nice.
 I don't want to become one of those people: so, I'll stress again, I'm not publishing this work here because I think it's all fantastic or because I'm fishing for compliments.
-Poets prove themselves through publishing in quality magazines and success in established with reputable judges – which I'll have more time to submit to whilst I'm not working.
+Poets prove themselves through publishing in quality magazines and success in established competitions with reputable judges.

 Finally, I should say that I do write other things as well as poems and short stories, but poems and short stories lend themselves better to being shared online like this.
 I also write / am working on longer fiction, plays and television scripts – pretty much using the written word in any way I can, using the medium that suits the story best.
 Just because those things don't lend themselves to being shared, I don't want to paint a picture of myself as avoiding them.

 Thanks for reading.
 If after all that you're still interested in having a poke around in the poems, here's the link again... consider your expectations managed!